Graeme Jameson

-Graeme John Jameson (born 1936) is an Australia engineer who is a professor and Director of the Centre for Multiphase Processes at the University of Newcastle, Australia, in New South Wales, Australia.
+Graeme John Jameson (born 1936) is an Australian engineer who is a professor and Director of the Centre for Multiphase Processes at the University of Newcastle, Australia, in New South Wales, Australia.
 He is notable for being the inventor of the Jameson Cell mineral separation device, which he devised in the 1980s.
 The Jameson Cell uses bubbles to separate super fine particles during mineral processing.
 It is based on the froth flotation mineral separation process, first invented in 1905.

 In the coal industry alone, Jameson's cell has retrieved AUD36 billion worth of export coal particles.
 It is being used worldwide in the separation of coal, copper, lead, nickel, platinum, silver and zinc.

 Education

 In 1960 Jameson received a Bachelor of Science degree in chemical engineering from the University of New South Wales (UNSW), and in 1963 a PhD from the University of Cambridge.

 Career and research

 Jameson has been Professor of Chemical Engineering at the University of Newcastle since 1978.